ebiggio/prestashop-customer-dni/README.md

 Keep in mind that the default DNI field for the address has a maximum length of 16 characters, so if the customer DNI is longer than that, it will be truncated.
 - **Validate against a regular expression**: Set a regular expression to use for validating the DNI.
 - **Use custom validators**: Enable the use of custom validators for the DNI field.
-You can upload a custom validation class inside the module's `validations` folder to add additional validations to the DNI field.
+You can upload a custom validation class inside the module's `custom_validators` folder to add additional validations to the DNI field.

 ## Usage